Kosher prosciutto and goose salami

 - Carve each breast gently, keeping the skin on, and once you are done carving trim away the extra bits of skin and fat, to obtain two neatly shaped breasts.
 At this point, whatever is left on the carcass is for salami making.

 - With the help of a second person, pull the bones from opposite sides to crack the carcass open in two, then carve out all the meat left on it and set it aside in a bowl.
-The bones can be treasured to flavour broths and soups.
+The bones can be treasured to flavor broths and soups.

 - For the first six days, remove any liquid that might have formed and repeat the rubbing every two days.

-- Put the meat back in the fridge, cover it loosely with cling film and press it down with a weight (e.g. a heavy jar) for 24 hours.
+- Put the meat back in the fridge, cover it loosely with cling film, and press it down with a weight (e.g. a heavy jar) for 24 hours.

-- Pat the meat with a paper towel, tie it with string and hang it somewhere cool: traditionally, the meat is left to season and dry open air, outside in the winter, or in a wine cellar in the summer.
+- Pat the meat with a paper towel, tie it with string, and hang it somewhere cool: traditionally, the meat is left to season and dry open air, outside in the winter, or in a wine cellar in the summer.
 The prosciutto is safe to eat as early as a month into the drying, but it’s best left to season for 3-4 months.

 - Place all the filling inside the skin and roll it up tightly, sawing as you go, to obtain a salami shape.